 In practicing skills and in comprehending texts, the tacit background becomes marginal and often invisible to us.
 Similarly, we are not fully aware of the background interpretive frameworks by which we understand the world.
 This is why Polanyi says "all knowledge... is either tacit or rooted in tacit knowledge" (KB 195) and "formalizing all knowledge to the exclusion of any tacit knowing is self-defeating" (TD 20).
 We can see how the background functions as a tacit from, and how some traditional knowledge, learned by apprenticeship or subception, forms an "inescapable framework" for Polanyi by looking at how scientific discovery works (TD 63).

 Discovery involves personal commitment and a reliance on a tacit interpretive framework.
 To even see a problem in science one has to have sufficient immersion in a background theory.
 Only then can one recognize gaps or notice that some observations don't quite seem to fit.
 Polanyi related this searching to a problem in Plato's Meno.
 Socrates posed a paradox: If we don't know what we are looking for, how do we know when we find it?
-And if we are able to recognize it, doesn't that mean we knew it already and do not have to search?
+And if we are able to recognize it, doesn't that mean we knew it already and did not have to search?
 The tacit dimension of knowledge was the solution (TD 22-25).
 A scientist's tacit sense of the background not only makes her aware of problem but can help guide the search in a productive direction.
 The solution is recognized when the background clues come together in a focal comprehension that is more consistent and satisfying.

 Each discovery shifts or enriches the background framework.
 In making an important discovery, one might need to shift an interpretive framework in a radical way.
 (This is what Thomas Kuhn would later call a paradigm shift).
 Polanyi follows Poincaré in laying out the stages of discovery (PK 121-131).
 First the question arises; then one searches, exploiting all the resources one has available.
 One is driven by passionate commitment to finding a solution.
 If it is an important problem that cannot properly be solved inside the current conceptions, one might then hit a wall and experience a "dark night of the soul."
 In this dark night, the interpretive framework through which you normally understand the data breaks down.
 The factual observations no longer seem to make any sense.
 Then "Eureka!" a solution may arise, which involves understanding things in a radically different way.
 "Intuition" has tacitly integrated clues together into a satisfying conception.
 This solution is first affirmed by a feeling of validation, but then might be better verified in more explicit terms (PK 121).

-The personal commitment of the inquirer, along with his or her personal, cultural and theoretic background, are indispensible for knowledge and its progress, but this does not make the knowledge acquired "merely subjective."
+The personal commitment of the inquirer, along with his or her personal, cultural and theoretic background, are indispensable for knowledge and its progress, but this does not make the knowledge acquired "merely subjective."
 We recognize that there may be new discoveries in the future and we may find better theories, but this does not make our current best theories "simply wrong."
 Just because there will be better ways of understanding our observations does not mean "anything goes" regarding theories and truth.
 We get closer to the truth, and we act on our commitments, even though tacit knowing is ineliminable and Cartesian certainty is impossible.
 We thus act with the "universal intent" of our current best knowledge, while attempting also to be open to new information and ideas.
 We acknowledge our fallibilism even as we acknowledge the progress of knowledge.

 iii.
 Emergent Being and Indwelling